-In Spring 2018, PGC staff and volunteers conducted surveys at 38 habitat management areas (87 individual SGS routes) to assess the population response to management.
-Average singing male index among all surveyed sites was 6.5 singing males per route, a decline of 10% from 2017.
-Though weather and the timing of migration affects spring surveys, managed sites still supported nearly six times the number of singing males that occur on random USFWS Singing Ground routes (G&W Figure 9).
+In Spring 2019, PGC staff and volunteers conducted surveys at 39 habitat management areas to assess population response to management.
+Average singing male index among all surveyed sites was 6.4 singing males per route, a decline of 13% 2017 and 35% from 2016.
+Though weather and the timing of migration affects spring surveys, managed sites still supported more than five times the number of singing males that occur on random USFWS Singing Ground routes.
+(G&W Figure 5).

 This demonstrates the dramatic benefits of habitat improvement.
 We will continue monitoring treatment sites, as field staffing allows, to assess trends over time.
-This information has been used by WMI in performance auditing and in developing partnerships with funding agencies to manage new sites - thus, this type of Management Response monitoring should be prioritized and adequate staffing allocated.
+This information has been used by WMI in performance auditing and in developing partnerships with funding agencies to manage new sites - thus, this type of Management Response monitoring should be prioritized, and adequate staffing allocated.